seemslegit42/aevonos/docs/CORE-SUBSYSTEMS/KLEPSYDRA.md

 - **`lastEventTimestamp`**: The timestamp of their last tribute, used to calculate the time decay component of the pulse.
 - **`phaseOffset`**: A unique value assigned at creation to ensure user pulses are not synchronized, creating a more organic and unpredictable system-wide rhythm.
 - **`lastResolvedPhase`**: The user's phase (Crest, Trough, Equilibrium) at the end of their last interaction.
+- **Dynamic Psychological State**: Fields like `frustration` and `flowState` track the user's current emotional state, directly influencing the `luckWeight` calculation.

 ### 3.2.
 Instruments of Folly (Micro-Apps & Chaos Cards)
 These are the designated points of interaction with the Klepsydra Engine.
 They are the only places where a user can make a "tribute" and test their fate.